n8liu/calhacks12/FACT_CHECK_SYSTEM.md

 ## Overview

-SmartSummary now includes a comprehensive fact-checking system powered by **Gemini 2.5 Flash with Google Search Grounding**.
+DeepDive now includes a comprehensive fact-checking system powered by **Gemini 2.5 Flash with Google Search Grounding**.
 This feature verifies key factual claims from articles against external reliable sources and displays the verification results directly in the credibility section.

 ## How It Works